Hanumatejav/StopWatch/README.md

 # StopWatch

-## A Simple StopWatch which can use helps you easily at the time of doing some works and to know how much time it took.
-And this project can useful as a beginner project for the beginners who works on the JavaScript.
+## A Simple StopWatch that can help you easily when doing some work and know how much time it takes.
+This project can be useful as a beginner for beginners working on JavaScript.